When we discuss with people about what Lumoa is and what we do, a very basic question gets asked surprisingly often:

 Indirect contact can mean word-of-mouth recommendations or criticisms your customer happens to hear, advertising, reviews, etc. Therefore, it is built as a sum of how customers engage with your brand.

 As a company, you can influence, but not perfectly define what your company’s customer experience will be like.
-Experience involves emotion and unexpected behaviors.
+The experience involves emotion and unexpected behaviors.
 The perception is never exactly as you anticipate.
 But no company can afford to give up in the face of unpredictably.

 Building a good customer experience is not easy.
 In an often-cited Bain & Company study, only 8% of customers said they received a superior customer experience, while 80% of the companies surveyed believed that the experience they were providing was superior.